Updated November 5, 2019

 Want to know more about fascinating cemeteries?
 Visit the other installments in the series, Famous and Unique European Cemeteries, parts 1 and 2.
 Historic Cemeteries of Latin America and Famous Cemeteries of the United States.

-What are your thoughts on these interesting, strange and unusual cemeteries and beliefs?
+What are your thoughts on visiting cemeteries, like these strange and unusual ones?
 Do you know of any other?
 We’d like to know.